m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

  * Thinking bigger is already happening
    * nix/nixos is the bigger solution you were asking for
    * (but it's written in C++, so it's probably still buggy)
+ * If reducing your defect rate is important, stop using ruby